 The best spot for breakfast, lunch, or a sweet treat is the Bank Café.
 As soon as you swing open the door to this historic landmark, you know you’re in for a special treat.
 From the wonderful aroma of their kitchen to the friendly buzz of patrons, there is a reason why it’s always packed.
 They offer delicious panini, wraps, and salads.
 But it’s their “world’s greatest” carrot cake and cinnamon buns on Saturdays that they’re most famous for.

 For dinner, I recommend the farm-to-table Chez Michel, a French country restaurant.
 It is chic, cozy and casual – just like what you would find in Provence.
 The food is scrumptious and the service is top notch making this an easy favourite among locals and tourists alike.

 Yes, Creemore is home to their very own Creemore Springs Brewery.
 Take a tour and learn about their unique fire-brew process using a copper kettle which helps to produce their signature honey colour lager.
 Afterwards, hang out on the patio overlooking Mill Street while sampling their beer for free.

-Tucked away down a tiny alleyway between two buildings on the main Mill Street is an artists’ walk that leads you to their studio.
-I met with artist, Sue Miller who primarily works with oil paints on large canvas, where she talked about her latest project, the “Ice Project Series.”
+Tucked away down a tiny alleyway between two buildings on the main Mill Street is an artists’ walk that leads you to their art gallery.
+I met with artist, Sue Miller, who primarily works with oil paints on large canvas, where she talked about her latest project, the “Ice Project Series.”
 She was inspired by the time she spent in Newfoundland where she fell in love with the land and its icebergs.
 She wants to raise awareness of how ice shelves and glaciers have been impacted over time in hopes to create a movement towards positive environmental change.
 Her work is powerful.
 It’s not only beautiful but transcends an important message.